wordtreefoundation/bomdb/README.md

 To install BomDB for use on the command line, use `gem install`:

     $ gem install bomdb

+To install `dwdiff` on your Mac OS X system: `brew install dwdiff`, or on Ubuntu: `sudo apt-get install dwdiff`.

 To include bomdb in another Ruby app, add this line to your application's `Gemfile`: